adamws/kicad-kbplacer/README.md

 ### Plugin misbehaves or crashes

-- Read stacktrace in error po-pup
+- Read stacktrace in error pop-up
 - See `kbplacer.log` file, created in PCB directory

 For bug reports please use [this template](https://github.com/adamws/kicad-kbplacer/issues/new?template=bug_report.md).